 The Fresno County Department of Behavioral Health (DBH) has developed a Strategic Plan for Calendar Years 2020 to 2030.
 Four key goals are outlined in the Strategic Plan, which provide a vision for creating and implementing the Quality Management Program.
 As shown below, the four Strategic Plan goals include: 1) Deliver quality care; 2) Leverage resources; 3) Promote organizational excellence; and 4) Provide an excellent care experience.
-The development, design and implementation incorporate the Departments strategic plan goals.
+Within the Quality Improvement Work Plan (QIWP), the Strategic Plan Goals will be referenced to provide integration and continuity between the Strategic Plan and the QI Work Plan.